 Your chickens’ bodies will tell you if their feed isn’t right.

-- Thin-shelled, “rubbery,” or shell-less eggs.
+- Thin-shelled, “rubbery,” or shell-less eggs

-- A hen that becomes “egg-bound.”
+- A hen that becomes egg-bound

-- Vitamin A Deficiency: This can look like a respiratory illness.
+This can look like a respiratory illness.
 You may see cheesy, white discharge in the eyes and nostrils, and watery eyes.

 Disclaimer: This information is for educational purposes.
 If you have serious health concerns about your flock, please consult a licensed veterinarian.